 But if you're in need of a new icebox, don't feel overwhelmed.
 The trick is to focus on the features and designs that matter most (and, better yet, to figure out which ones you can skip).
 From there, it's just a matter of keeping an eye out for a good deal on a reputable refrigerator that fits the bill.

-Either way, you're getting a 24-cubic-foot fridge with impressive durability and performance.
+Best of all, it's currently available in all colors -- including that fancy black stainless -- for about $1,200.
+Buy in, and you're getting a 24-cubic-foot fridge with impressive durability and performance.
 And hey, nothing wrong with bucking a trend to save a buck (or, you know, a thousand bucks).
-See the LG LTCS24223S review
+Read our LG LTCS24223S review.

 Like I said, recommended models like those can serve as a great starting point -- but before you get too deep into the process, there's a couple of things worth remembering.

 We use our refrigerators every day without thinking too much about them.
 The next time you open yours, ask yourself what you like and don't like about it.
 Maybe you fill your glasses from the water dispenser more often than you fill them from the sink or pitcher.
 Maybe your fridge has adjustable shelves that slide in or fold up out and out of the way -- but you never bother using them.
 Maybe you never seem to have a good spot for a specific grocery that you like to have on hand.
 Maybe your fridge is a top freezer or a side-by-side and you hate having to stoop down to get into the crisper bins.

 Little insights like that are really helpful, because they're informed by the best data you've got -- your own habitual fridge usage.
 It might seem obvious, but before you start browsing and talking to salespeople, make sure to stop and put some thought into what actually matters from your fridge, and what upgrades might be the most meaningful to you.